peterjmarko/llm-narrative-framework/TESTING.md

 The script handles all setup, execution of the test scenarios (including simulating manual steps), and cleanup automatically.

 ---

+> **Note:** The integration test procedures below (Layers 3 and higher) create a temporary `temp_test_environment` directory at the project root to run in a safe, isolated sandbox.
+These tests are non-destructive and will not modify your main project files.

 ### Layer 3: Data Pipeline Integration Testing (`prepare_data.ps1`)